-The tomato has completely solidified its place in the healthy diet with its vast amount of health benefits.
-The first claim-to-fame for the tomato is lycopene.
+The tomato has completely solidified its place in the nutritious diet with its vast amount of health benefits.
+The first claim to fame for the tomato is lycopene.
 This is what gives tomatoes their seductive color.
 Go ahead and be seduced; lycopene is the antioxidant that helps reduce the risk of heart disease and prostate cancer.

-Love apples are rich in antioxidants, calcium, iron, vitamin C, vitamin A, with a back-up of some vitamin B, phosphorus, potassium, and is a good source of fiber.
-They also help cleanse toxic compounds out of your body.
-Just to really wow you, they also contain tomatine.
+Love apples are rich in antioxidants, calcium, iron, vitamin C, and vitamin A, with a backup of some vitamin B, phosphorus, and potassium.
+It is also a good source of fiber.
+They help cleanse toxic compounds out of your body, and, just to really wow you, they also contain tomatine.

 What good is tomatine?
-This is the primary alkaloid in a tomato plant which is concentrated in it’s leaves and fruit (while it’s green) which heals certain skin funguses.
+This is the primary alkaloid in a tomato plant, which is concentrated in the leaves and fruit (while it’s green) and heals certain skin funguses.
 All of these nutritional perks have major benefits for the liver, heart, urinary tract, eyes, stomach, and intestines.
-Diabetics benefit from the antioxidants, fiber, iron, and vitamins A, C, and E in tomatoes because blood sugar levels are largely regulated by these nutrients.
+Diabetics benefit from the antioxidants, fiber, iron, and vitamins A, C, and E in tomatoes, because blood sugar levels are largely regulated by these nutrients.

-Tomatoes are being touted as the vegetable that contributes the largest amount of nutrients to Americans (again, with the exception of potatoes).
+Tomatoes are touted as the vegetable that contributes the second largest amount of nutrients to Americans (potatoes are the first).

-Oh yeah – so what do tomatoes and George Clooney have in common?
-Well, George made his movie debut in the first sequel to the cult film, Attack of the Killer Tomatoes: Return of the Killer Tomatoes (1978).
-Now, that’s some excellent trivia for you to file away.
+Oh yeah—so what do tomatoes and George Clooney have in common?
+Well, George made his movie debut in Attack of the Killer Tomatoes: Return of the Killer Tomatoes (1978), the first sequel to the original cult film.
+Now that’s some excellent trivia.

-Last, if you love that tomato flavor but the acid messes with your stomach, try yellow or white tomatoes.
-These pale-faces are less acidic (sometimes much less) than their vivid counterparts.
-Of course, you’ll have to sacrifice the healthy lycopene.
-But you can’t have everything.
+Lastly, if you love that tomato flavor but the acid messes with your stomach, try yellow or white tomatoes.
+These lighter versions are less acidic (sometimes much less) than their vivid counterparts.
+Of course, you’ll have to sacrifice the healthy lycopene, but you can still reap all the other benefits.

 Want to grow tomatoes in your garden?
 Here’s more info…